Am I a carer?

 - I take meals to my friend daily so I know they're getting a balanced diet; they have a mental illness and can't manage to cook.

-If you recognise yourself in a situation similar to any of those above, with any relative, friend or neighbour, you may be a carer.
+If you recognise yourself in a situation similar to any of those above, with any relative, friend or neighbour, you may be a carer and we can help to support you.